 Updated June 2026 · APS · Arizona

 Phoenix homeowners stack the 30% federal tax credit with the 25% Arizona state credit and APS net metering.
-With 6.5 peak sun hours a day and bills averaging $160/month, the typical Phoenix system pays back in about 6.4 years.
+At 6.5 peak sun hours a day, a home with a $160/month bill (about 1,143 kWh) needs roughly a 7.3 kW system — 19 panels — and pays back in about 6.1 years.

 Federal Credit